UCLATALL/supernova/README.md

 of base R and the information from the book (so if you have these and don’t understand what is going on in the code, let us know because we are missing the mark!).
-Here is an explanation of how the tables are calculated for fully independent predictor varibles (i.e. between-subjects designs):
+Here is an explanation of how the tables are calculated for fully independent predictor variables (i.e. between-subjects designs):

 1. The “Total” row is calculated by updating the model passed to an